Mystoban/Case-Study-2/README.md

 - Change the default admin credentials in production
 - Use a strong JWT_SECRET
 - Restrict ALLOWED_ORIGINS to only necessary domains
 - Use HTTPS in production
+- Never commit the `.env` file to version control